 The back cover blurb sets the scene:

 It’s strictly illegal to take ancient artifacts out of a country, especially in Mexico.
 Archaeologist Brad Bradley knew and respected that law – only he got killed.
 It happened right after he notified the museum of the priceless pre-Columbian gold mask he uncovered at the Witches’ Mountain dig – but the mask was never found.

 The authorities told his beautiful young wife Hally that it was an accident; that he was brutally attacked by a jaguar.
 She saw his mangled body and the jagged ripped flesh, yet somehow, she was not convinced.
 So she decided to stay in Mexico and decode Brad’s maps and notes to find out the truth about his death and discoveries.

 Unfortunately, a lot of other people had the same idea.
 Was it a coincidence that she met a charming, attractive man who knew woo much about her late husband’s work?
 Was it unusual that her house was ransacked and Brad’s files completely searched?
 Hally knew only one thing: Brad had dug up more than a buried treasure – he had unleashed a corrupt and greedy murderer who was consumed by a raging GOLDEN OBSESSION.

 This is not a prize-winning book, but is still a good read to while away a rainy day.
-It is not very easy to find, but used copies occasionally appear on sites such as abebooks.com.
+It is not very easy to find, but used copies occasionally appear on Amazon or on sites such as abebooks.com.

 Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
 Please email us or use the comments feature at the bottom of individual posts.